mROS-base/mros2-posix/README.md

 # mros2-posix

-mROS 2 (formly `mros2`) realizes a agent-less and lightweight runtime environment compatible with ROS 2 for embedded devices. mROS 2 mainly offers pub/sub APIs compatible with [rclcpp](https://docs.ros2.org/dashing/api/rclcpp/index.html) for embedded devices.
+mROS 2 (formly `mros2`) realizes a agent-less and lightweight runtime environment compatible with ROS 2 for embedded devices. mROS 2 mainly offers pub/sub APIs compatible with [rclcpp](https://docs.ros2.org/dashing/api/rclcpp/index.html) for embedded devices. mROS 2 consists of communication library for pub/sub APIs, RTPS protocol, UDP/IP stack, and real-time kernel.

+This repository provides the implementation of `mros2` as the **pthread**.
+In other words, `mros2` nodes can be operated onto native Linux kernel and general-purpose computers (e.g., Ubuntu onto x64_PC or arm64_RPi4).
+We also provide the POSIX layer (`cmsis-posix` and `lwip-posix`) that are prepared for mROS 2 and embeddedRTPS .
-mROS 2 consists of communication library for pub/sub APIs, RTPS protocol, UDP/IP stack, and real-time kernel.
-This repository provides the reference implementation(`mros2-posix`) of mROS 2 that can be operated on the `Linux process`.
-Please also check [mros2 repository](https://github.com/mROS-base/mros2) for more details and another implementations.
+Please also check [mros2 repository](https://github.com/mROS-base/mros2) for more details and another implementations onto embedded devices.

 ## Supported environment

-* ROS 2 Host environment for communication:
+* ROS 2 environment as the communication partner (IOW, host environment):
   * [ROS 2 Humble Hawksbill](https://docs.ros.org/en/humble/index.html) on Ubuntu 22.04 LTS
   * [ROS 2 Foxy Fitzroy](https://docs.ros.org/en/foxy/index.html) on Ubuntu 20.04 LTS
-* Host environment for building mros2-posix app:
+* `mros2-posix` environment for building & executing app:
+  * Ubuntu 22.04 LTS
   * Ubuntu 20.04 LTS
-  * Ubuntu 18.04 LTS
-* mros2-posix execution environment:
-  * Ubuntu 20.04 LTS
-  * Ubuntu 18.04 LTS
   * The followings can be also used but not fully tested
 	  * WSL1 on Windows 10
 	  * docker compose
-  * The embedded boards and RTOSes are not supported yet,,,

 ## Envorinmental setup